An introduction to property investing: direct vs indirect

 The direct investing trend in the 90s and early 00s was buy-to-let property, which was beneficial to the investors / landlords, not only because of the rent they received from the tenants, but the relief that could be claimed and deferred against tax for both the mortgage interest payments and also ‘wear and tear’ allowances on the properties.

 Since the change in legislation, the primary tax relief available to investors is to be capped at 20%, a considerable decrease for many investors, particularly those in the higher income tax brackets.
-This has led to a lot of property investors selling less yielding properties, or indeed selling their full portfolio with a view to investing their capital into more beneficial - or lucrative - property opportunities.
+This has led to a lot of property investors selling lower yielding properties, or indeed selling their full portfolio with a view to investing their capital into more beneficial - or lucrative - property opportunities.

 Moreover, the increase in stamp duty and new rules around second homes has made the buy-to-let proposition even more unattractive to investors.